Teaching your kids good money habits

 Our Smart Saver Account is a great way to teach your child the importance of saving money for the future, as it rewards you for growing the balance each month.
 With no ongoing account keeping fees, the Smart Saver is a simple-to-use first account for children who want to start saving!

 With branch, card or online access you can easily help your child manage their money and watch their savings grow.
 Plus, when you open a Smart Saver Account for your child, they will receive a Herbie money box to store their change until they make their next deposit.

 Teach your child early about saving by setting a savings goal.
 Help your child set a savings goal, by drawing a picture of what they would like to save for.
 You can add some saving millstones to their drawing to help your child understand how much they will need to put away for their goal and when they will reach it.

 Money Conversations you can have with your kids

 Teaching money skills to your children is essential for their personal development, and helps them be able to address financial challenges they may be faced with in the future.
-It can be as easy as having simple conversations when performing everyday activities, such as teaching the importance of shopping around for the best price, saving for a rainy day, how they can access their money using ATMs and EFTPOS, prioritising key expenses such as bills and food before spending on luxuries.
+It can be as easy as having simple conversations when performing everyday activities, such as teaching the importance of shopping around for the best price, saving for a rainy day, explaining how they can access their money using ATMs and EFTPOS, or prioritising key expenses such as bills and food before spending on luxuries.